-The concentration of the Gert Sibande population within and around the Govan Mbeki local municipality is consistent with the assertion that, migration from rural to urban and peri-urban areas is driven by the hope of finding employment opportunities.
-Govan Mbeki has, as one of its magisterial areas, towns such as Secunda which is the heartland of the District economy.
-The population decline experienced by the Dipaleseng local municipality can probably attributable to out-migration due to its proximity to some of the major cities of the Gauteng province.
+The concentration of the Gert Sibande population within and around the Govan Mbeki LM is consistent with the assertion that, migration from rural to urban and peri-urban areas is driven by the hope of finding employment opportunities.
+Govan Mbeki has, as one of its magisterial areas, towns such as Trichardt, Evander, Kinross, Bethal and Secunda which is the heartland of the District economy.
+The population decline experienced by the Dipaleseng local municipality can probably be attributed to out-migration due to its proximity to some of the major cities of the Gauteng province.